 My editing and critiquing will go beyond standard edits (though those are included!) to getting into your readers’ heads.
 Let’s work together to unravel the mystery of reader psychology.
 It’s all about the reader!

-I’ve served as an acquisitions editor for a Christian publisher and seen lots of submissions.
+I’ve served as an acquisitions editor for a Christian publisher and seen lots of fiction submissions.
 I am a thorough, detail-oriented person, and I bring that to my editing.
-I have a deep understanding of fiction as I’ve read, written, and studied the craft of writing for nearly two decades.
+I have a deep understanding of story as I’ve read, written, and studied the craft of writing for over two decades.
 My editing and critiquing services (see below) will offer you insight into where your project’s strengths and weaknesses lie.
 Also, obtaining a critique allows you to go back and edit the manuscript with new insights and strategies.

 Or, maybe you’re in one of those writerly moments when you need a quick question answered.
 I’ve added a new service for you! (see below)